Major Rail-Served Industries in Ogden

 The 1927 changes allowed longer Southern Pacific trains to directly enter the icing platform tracks from the north for re-icing, without having to break the trains in two.
 This was possible because of the extension, completed in July 1927, of the 24th Street viaduct directly west to the high ground of West Ogden.
 Before this, the viaduct (completed in 1909) had ended about a block east of the Weber River and automobiles crossed the river via a bridge adjacent to the railroad bridge for UP's Evona Branch.
 The road crossing for 24th Street at the base of the old viaduct made earlier extension of the icing platforms impossible.
 Sometime after 1928, an adjacent, uncovered 15-car dock was added, served by stub-ended double tracks for the initial icing of shipments of fruits and vegetables originating in Ogden.
 The platforms for through trains gave a combined capacity for re-icing up to 272 cars at any one time.
 PFE continued to expand its facilities in Ogden, and by 1929, the ice plant had a capacity of 400 tons of ice daily.
 During that year, 82,302 refrigerator cars were iced at Ogden.

-In 1954 the icing plant was upgraded and became the most modern ice manufacturing plant on the PFE system.
-A new ice manufacturing plant and 110-car icing platform were constructed in Riverdale Yard and in August 1954, PFE added the ability for automatic icing with the installation of three Preco-brand mechanical icing machines, also at Riverdale.
-Prior to 1954, the PFE tracks in Riverdale Yard had been used only for cleaning and storage of westbound (empty) cars.
-The new plant was capable of producing 700 tons of ice per day, in the form of 4,750 cakes of ice, each measuring about 11 inches by 22 inches by 42 inches.
-A bridge conveyor took these ice cakes overhead to the new mile-long ice platform, built to re-ice two 110-car trains at the same time, giving PFE the capacity to service 352 cars at a time.
+In 1954 the Ogden icing plant was upgraded and became the most modern ice manufacturing plant on the PFE system.
+A new ice manufacturing plant and 110-car icing platform were constructed in Riverdale Yard.
+In August 1954, also at Riverdale, PFE added the ability for automatic icing with the installation of three Preco-brand mechanical icing machines.
+Prior to 1954, the PFE tracks in Riverdale yard had been used only for cleaning and storage of westbound (empty) cars.
+The new Riverdale plant was capable of producing 700 tons of ice per day, in the form of 4,750 cakes of ice, each measuring about 11 inches by 22 inches by 42 inches.
+A bridge conveyor took these ice cakes overhead to the new mile-long ice platform, built to re-ice two 110-car trains at the same time, giving PFE the capacity at Ogden to service 352 cars at a time.
 With the completion of this platform, the original 70-car platform in the old main yard was retired, leaving only the remaining original 66-car platform in place.
 This 1954 expansion gave PFE two separate facilities at Ogden: the original 66-car platform and 1921-built, 500-ton ice manufacturing plant in the main yard (at 26th Street); and the new 700-ton ice manufacturing plant and 110-car mechanized icing platform at Riverdale.

 In the history of Pacific Fruit Express published in 1992, there is a reference showing that in 1943, both original platforms in the Ogden main yard were extended by 33 car-lengths to accommodate train lengths of 100 cars.
-There is no evidence of the platforms at Ogden being extended beyond their final 66-car and 70-car lengths, which indicates that this information may have been gleaned from a proposal that is part of PFE records.
-This proposal, possibly from a report completed in September-October 1950, may have been associated with the expansion of OUR&D's Riverdale yard in 1954. (see Pacific Fruit Express, second edition, page 305 and page 459)
+There is no evidence of the platforms at Ogden being extended beyond their 66-car and 70-car lengths completed in 1927, which indicates that this information may have been gleaned from a proposal that is part of PFE records.
+This proposal, possibly from a report completed in September-October 1950, may have been associated with an early proposal for the expansion of OUR&D's Riverdale yard. (see Pacific Fruit Express, second edition, page 305 and page 459)

 In mid-1953, Pacific Fruit Express placed its first mechanical (non-iced) refrigerator car into service, part of a group of 25 cars built that year.
 The fleet grew rapidly through the remainder of the decade, and in 1960, the company owned more than 2,700 mechanical cars, comprising nine percent of PFE's 28,600-car fleet.
 By 1970, the quantity of mechanical cars had grown to more than 12,400 cars, 68 percent of a fleet of 18,200 cars.
-The last season for iced refrigerator cars through Ogden was in 1972, and the last iced car on all of PFE was operated in September 1973, when PFE eliminated all icing facilities.
+The last season for iced refrigerator cars through Ogden was in 1972, and the last iced car on all of Pacific Fruit Express's extensive network in the West, was operated in September 1973, when PFE eliminated all icing facilities.

 Competition from refrigerated highway trucks began in the early 1950s, at the same time that mechanical refrigeration was first used by the railroads.
 By the late 1960s only a third of the perishable produce was moving by rail, and by 1979, the railroads' share fell to only 10 percent of all produce traffic.
 As mechanical refrigerator cars continued to replace iced refrigerator cars, the need for extensive icing facilities diminished, until the early 1970s, when they stood unused.
 (White, The Great Yellow Fleet, p.
 124)

-The icing platforms at the original location were retired during the early 1960s, and the platforms at Riverdale remained until the early 1970s.
+The icing platforms at the original location in downtown Ogden, adjacent to the main OUR&D yard, were retired during the early 1960s, and the platforms at Riverdale remained until the early 1970s.
 The PFE ice plants at Roseville, California, and Ogden stood idle after the 1972 season.
 (Signor, John R. Donner Pass, Southern Pacific's Sierra Crossing, p.
 215)

 During the summer of 1974, the Riverdale icing platforms were removed as a potential fire hazard, at about the same time as the icing platforms in Roseville, California (also on the Overland Route), which were demolished in March 1974.
 (CTC Board, Issue 130, March 8, 1974)